DNI9/15ARR_Fixes/README.md

 ```
 . run.sh
 ```
-P.S. install GCC if you got an error related to compiler
+P.S. install GCC if you encounter an error related to compiler

 WiFi should start working after the process